-Account-level settings affect your entire Aha! account, including all workspaces in your workspace hierarchy and all users.
+Account-level settings affect your entire Aha! account, including all workspaces in your hierarchy and all users.

 This article will explain each account setting in the Account section.
 You need to be an administrator with account user permissions to access this section of the account settings.